Sport

 where you land, and how to find out

-For reference, a healthy young adult’s simple visual reaction is roughly 200-250 ms in a lab, a bit slower online once you add display and input lag.
+For reference, a healthy young adult’s simple visual reaction is roughly 200-250 ms in a lab, and a bit slower online once you add display and input lag.
 Choice reactions, where you have to pick a response, run longer because of Hick’s law.
-Esports pros sit around 170-190 ms, regular gamers near 200, casual players closer to 230.
-None of those are sprinter-or-bust numbers.
-They’re just normal humans who practiced.
+Among gamers, esports pros sit around 170-190 ms, regular players near 200, and casual ones near 230; that’s a trained-gamer sub-scale, faster than our general benchmarks (skilled ~215, casual ~300) because gamers self-select for quick hands.
+None of those come from sprinter-or-bust genetics.
+They’re numbers from normal people who practiced.

 If you want to see your own, start with the visual reaction test and then try the audio reaction time test, since sound reaches your brain faster and your scores usually reflect that.
 Compare yourself against the average reaction time data once you’ve got a few runs in.